Best Toothpaste for Toddlers in 2026: Research-Backed Picks for Tiny Teeth

 Ingredient Considerations

-While fluoride is the priority, many parents reasonably prefer to minimize artificial dyes, SLS (which can cause irritation in sensitive mouths), and unnecessary preservatives.
-Brands like Hello and Burt’s Bees have responded to this demand with cleaner formulas that still include fluoride.
+While fluoride is the priority, many parents reasonably prefer to minimize artificial dyes and unnecessary preservatives.
+Brands like Hello and Tom’s of Maine have responded to this demand with cleaner formulas that still include fluoride, though Tom’s formula does retain SLS.

 Age-Appropriate Formulas